 This assignment is required for all students in the Capstone class.
-You will be reading a selected article and then writing a "position paper" of 4-5 pages - meaning you will "position" yourself relative to the arguments the author lays out in the essay.
+You will read a selected article, evaluate its content, and then write a "position paper" of 4-5 pages - meaning you will "position" yourself relative to the arguments the author lays out in the essay.
 Additional details will be provided on Canvas and discussed in class.

-5. Final paper.
-DUE WEDNESDAY WEEK 16 (30 points, 30%)
+5. Project paper.
+DUE WEEK 16 (30 points, 30%)